Rakesh-Mourya-G/xen-orchestra/docs/configuration.md

 ## Reverse proxy

-If you don't want to have Xen Orchestra exposed directly outside, or just integrating it with your existing infrastructure, you can use a Reverse Proxy.
+If you don't want to have CloudVisor exposed directly outside, or just integrating it with your existing infrastructure, you can use a Reverse Proxy.

 ### Apache